poojagurnule/Exam-Portal/README.md

 </a>
 </p>

-The Exam Portal is a web application built using Spring Boot for the backend, Angular for the frontend, MySQL for the database.
-It provides a user-friendly interface for managing exams, ensuring high performance, scalability, and security.
-AWS enables easy deployment, scalability, and reliability of the application.
+The Exam Portal Project provides a comprehensive and user-friendly platform for managing exams efficiently.
+By embracing digital solutions, it empowers educators and students to engage in a more dynamic and effective learning environment.
+The project's focus on security, accessibility, and analytics ensures a seamless and rewarding experience for all stakeholders involved in the examination process.

 ## Requirements
 * Spring Boot as Backend